 Parent Object and Child Object

 Depending upon the requirements, objects in Salesforce can be categorized as Parent and Child.
-The object that has a greater number of data fields can be labeled as a Parent and the one with fewer fields is labeled as a Child.
-Essentially, the Parent object contains the data while the child object has the lookup field against which data is required.
-Every relationship in SOQL is given a name, e.g., Account can be considered as a Parent of contact.
+The object that has a greater number of data fields can be labeled as a Parent, and the one with fewer fields can be labeled as a Child.
+Essentially, the Parent object contains the data, while the child object has the lookup field against which data is required.
+Every relationship in SOQL is given a name; e.g., an account can be considered a parent of contact.

 Parent to Child Query